 He holds the Diploma (1999), MSc (2007) and Ph.D.
-(2013) degrees in computer science from University of Zagreb, Faculty of Electrical Engineering and Computing, Zagreb, Croatia, respectively.
+(2013) degrees in computer science from the University of Zagreb, Faculty of Electrical Engineering and Computing, Zagreb, Croatia.
 He was a Doctoral Student and subsequently a Postgraduate Researcher at the University of Zagreb, Faculty of Electrical Engineering and Computing, Zagreb, Croatia (2008 – 2014).
-He was elected Research Associate in computer science (2014).
-He is a Member of the Scientific Council of the Croatian Mine Action Center – Testing Center for Development and Training d.o.o.
-(2017 – ).
-The Chair of Technology Management Chapter (TEMS) in IEEE Croatia Section (2016 – ).
-Editorial Board Member of the international scientific journal “Polytechnic and Design” (2016 – ).
+Elected to the research rank Research Associate in computer science (2014).

 He was a researcher on a scientific project “Adaptive Control of Scenarios in VR Therapy of PTSD” supported by the Ministry of Science, Education and Sports, Republic of Croatia (2008 – 2014).
 A researcher in EU e-research framework COST actions IC1302 “Keystone” and IC1307 “iV&L Net” (2013 – 2017).
 A researcher on a science project “MULTISAB: A software system for parallel analysis of multiple heterogeneous time series with application in biomedicine” with the Croatian science foundation (2015 – 2018).
 He was an expert on a project “Politehnika 2025” with the Ministry of science, education and sports of the Republic of Croatia (2015 – 2016).
 He also participated in a number of national projects with industry and government.
 As a project leader, he successfully implemented a new information system for academic student polls for the Zagreb University of Applied Sciences, Zagreb, Croatia in the academic year 2015/16.

-He has published more than 70 textbooks and manuscripts in books, journals, conferences, and workshops, including 9 manuscripts in scientific journals indexed in scientific database Current Contents (CC), 16 manuscripts in the other scientific peer-reviewed journals, and presented more than 49 papers at international conferences.
-He was Reviewer for many respected journals and international conferences, as well as foreign project proposals and study programs.
-Marko Horvat gave several invited lectures and is actively engaged in the popularization of science.
-Current Senior Member of IEEE (2007 – ) and Croatian Astronomical Society (1990 – ).
+Published more than 70 textbooks and manuscripts in books, journals, conferences, and workshops, including 9 manuscripts in scientific journals indexed in scientific database Current Contents (CC), 16 manuscripts in the other scientific peer-reviewed journals, and presented more than 50 papers at international conferences.
+Reviewer for many respected journals and international conferences, as well as study programs and project proposals for foreign science foundations.
+He gave several invited lectures and is actively engaged in the popularization of science.

-His research interests include machine learning, automated reasoning, information retrieval, affective computing, and the semantic web.
+His research interests include ontologies, knowledge representation, automated reasoning, machine learning, information retrieval, decision support systems, recommender systems, augmented cognition, affective computing, and the semantic web.